dafnifacility/cli/README.md

 * List all workflows available to user
 * Filter list of available workflows
 * View specific workflow metadata
+* List all workflow instances available to user
+* Filter list of available workflow instances
+* View specific workflow instance metadata
-* Execute a workflow (without changing any properties of the workflow)
+* Execute a workflow (without changing any properties of the workflow) to create a new instance
 * Create workflow (using workflow definition file)
 * Edit workflow env params and create new workflow
 * Edit workflow data slots and create new workflow

 Groups: